 - • Real-time visibility of processes: late shipments, OS&Ds, penalties, etc.

 True, End-to-End Visibility

 Unlike before, when there was a problem and the next steps disappeared into an offline spreadsheet, now it’s possible to track, prioritize, and manage every exception to its final conclusion.
+In this way, organizations can finally take advantage of N-Tier Visibility by making that visibility actionable.
 Furthermore, since every process and every step is now tracked in a single source of truth, there is the added benefit of analytics to identify trends and systematically address recurring problems.

 Visibility is helpful, but visibility with service management is a game changer.